ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 **Proxy hostname:** ``<PROJECT_NAME>-ibpconsole-proxy.<DOMAIN>``

 - Replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.
-- Replace `<DOMAIN>` with the name of your cluster domain.
+- - Replace `<DOMAIN>` with the name of your cluster domain.
 You can find this value by using the OpenShift web console.
-Use the dropdown menu next to **OpenShift Container Platform** at the top of the page to switch from **Service Catalog** to **Cluster Console**.
 Examine the URL for that page.
-It will be similar to `console.xyz.abc.com/k8s/cluster/projects`.
-The value of the domain then would be `xyz.abc.com`, after removing `console` and `/k8s/cluster/projects`.
+It will be similar to `console.xyz.abc.com/k8s/cluster/dashboards`.
+The value of the domain then would be `xyz.abc.com`, after removing `console` and `/k8s/cluster/dashboards`.

 Navigate to the TLS certificates that you plan to use on your local system.
 Name the TLS certificate `tlscert.pem` and the corresponding private key `tlskey.pem`.
 Run the following command to create the Kubernetes secret and add it to your OpenShift project.
 The TLS certificate and key need to be in PEM format.
 ```